 Learning & Education

-Journalist Abby Phillip with The Washington Post covered the research of SMU psychologist George W. Holden about the controversial practice of corporal punishment.
-Her story, “Parents still spank their kids for trivial reasons even when researchers are listening in,” published April 22.
+Journalist Steve Hendrix with The Washington post covered the research of SMU psychologist George W. Holden about the controversial practice of corporal punishment.
+The story, “For anti-spanking movement, changing the culture like ‘fighting a glacier,’” published Sept.
+15.

-TV journalist David Schechter with WFAA ABC News 8 covered the research of SMU psychologist George W. Holden about the controversial practice of corporal punishment.
-His story, “Study: Parents spank kids more often than they admit,” aired April 22.
+Journalist Geetika Rudra with ABC News covered the research of SMU psychologist George W. Holden about the controversial practice of corporal punishment.